eleanorthomas26/applied-statistics/Lego_Inventory_Markdown.md

 #### New piece

-First define if it is the shap, colour or both which are new.
+First define if it is the shape, color, or both which are new.

 For a new shape:
-+ Decide what level of cateogry needs to be added e.g. is it a new type of sqaure or is it a whole new shape alltogether
++ Decide what level of category needs to be added e.g. is it a new type of square or is it a whole new shape altogether
 + Add the appropriate columns

-For a new colour:
+For a new color:
-+ Decide if it is a new shade or a whole new colour
++ Decide if it is a new shade or a whole new color
-+ If it is a new shade of an exisiting colour, create a entry in the colour tab to explain the difference in RGB, alter the names of the shades to make identification easier (e.g. 'light' or 'dark') and then add a row for the new colour
++ If it is a new shade of an existing color, create an entry in the color tab to explain the difference in RGB, alter the names of the shades to make identification easier (e.g. 'light' or 'dark'), and then add a row for the new color

-Once the correct rows and column exists, increase the correct cell by 1 to mark the incoming piece.
+Once the correct rows and columns exist, increase the correct cell by 1 to mark the incoming piece.

-### Outgoing Piceces
+### Outgoing Pieces

 Locate the piece in the table and decrease the number in the cell by 1.